moudy/agenda-ui/README.md

 ### Developing
 This is an Ember app that gets built on `prepublish`.
 To try it out locally with some sample jobs run `npm run dev` and `ember serve` in the `/app` directory.
-Then go to [http://localhost:3022/](http://localhost:3022/agenda-ui).
+You will also need to run `npm install` and `bower install` in the `app/` directory to install the ember app's dependencies.
+Then go to [http://localhost:3022/](http://localhost:3022/).